shermand100/PiNodeXMR/README.md

 The Web-Terminal allows a more advanced user a huge amount of control over their node.
 The PiNode-XMR is built upon the Raspbian image "2019-04-08-raspbian-stretch-lite" and has all of the standard features intact.

 - *WiFi:* One of the most asked for features is wifi.
-This can easily be configured at a beginner level ~as the standard command `sudo raspi-config` will bring up the Raspberry Pi's hardware interface.
+This can easily be configured at a beginner level *Note-ODROID has no built in hardware, additional Wifi adaptor required* ~as the standard command `sudo raspi-config` will bring up the Raspberry Pi's hardware interface.
 This allows setting Wi-Fi SSID and password under 'network options' settings.
 Once configured the device will ask to reboot.~ This is a known bug, sorry, I mis-configured the file it relates to.
 Instead for Wifi enter `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` Where you will find 2 fields to complete.
 Enter the SSID between the "" and password below.
 Leave the "" around what you enter.
 To leave the text editor save your changes with `ctrl+o` and exit with `ctrl+x` For the changes to take effect a reboot is required. `sudo reboot`

 **However if Wi-Fi is to be used then the Ethernet cable must be unplugged.
 If you do not, the device will assign itself 2 IP addresses, one for each connection method, and Monerod will fail to boot**